swift-nav/albatross/README.md

 `albatross` is a header only library so incorporating it in your C++ project should be as simple as adding `./albatross` as an include directory.

-Make sure you've run `git submodule update --recursive` to be sure all the third party libraries required by albatross are up to date.
+Make sure you've run `git submodule update --recursive --init` to be sure all the third party libraries required by albatross are up to date.

 If you want to run the tests you can do so using `cmake`,